susam/mintotp/README.md

 The behaviour of the tool is undefined if it is used in any way other than what is described above.
-For example, although surplus command line arguments are ignored currently, this behaviour may change in future, so what should happen in case of surplus arguments is left undefined in this document.
+For example, although surplus command line arguments are ignored currently, this behaviour may change in the future, so what should happen in case of surplus arguments is left undefined in this document.